greenpill-pro/greenpill-pro.github.io/index.md

 Zenon Network == [Zenon Network](https://zenon.network)

+**Zenon Network is an Independent Entity**
-> This website serves as a roadmap for new users, contributors and developers to become familiar with Zenon.
+* This website serves as a roadmap for new users, contributors and developers to become familiar with Zenon Network.

-*Foreword:* Zenon Network is an Independent Entity
 * Zenon was designed by hardcore Bitcoin OGs.
 No, we don't know who they are so don't try to find them.
 It's Impossible.
+Satoshi impossible.
 * The founding developers and architects may or may not still be with us.
+DYOR.
-* The community runs the project now, in every respect.
+* The community runs the project, in every respect.
+We are autistic.
 * Moon boys beware.
 DYOR and don't expect $ZNN or $QSR to moon overnight.
 Right now we are down only.
+* Expect to discover developer and contributors who are not motivated by money.
+We are more interested in solving hard problems in crypto.
 * @Chadass and his army of alts destroy the weak.
 Don't expect any sympathy.
 * We are looking for contributors, developers, and speculators to join the community.
 But before you do, always remember this Zenon riddle. 👇